AdityaRao23/mysiteapi/README.md

 6. In this page, we can see that when adding the fileds of the data, it is posted in the API.
 ![DataPosted](https://user-images.githubusercontent.com/71487002/135078378-47c3aa6f-956f-4cd1-83f7-5d23ccd249cd.PNG)

-7. In this page, we will be testing through swagger.hub
+7. In this page, we will be testing our api through swagger.hub
 ![swagger1](https://user-images.githubusercontent.com/71487002/135081779-35a27979-5303-4dfc-a5d4-3a85105aa714.PNG)
 ![swagger2](https://user-images.githubusercontent.com/71487002/135082502-f6e15631-aa82-4201-9886-6a6512b5e4b8.PNG)